 Additionally, to bolster the positive climate, students can earn "Bear Hugs".
 Bear Hugs are tickets any student can earn from any school employee for demonstrating our school rules.
 The tickets are placed in classroom containers and drawn both weekly and monthly.
 Every week a student from each class is chosen to spin the prize wheel.
 Monthly, 10 students are drawn from each grade level in order to go shopping at the "Bear Hug Store."
+In addition we also have school-wide incentives including fill up a container and meeting 3 markers on the way to the top.
+The markers along the way are rewarding for the students because once they get to a marker, the school earns extra recess, PJ day and otter pops.

-Our School Safety Plan is reviewed by March 1st of every year and includes a Crisis Response Plan.
+Our School Safety Plan is reviewed by February 1st of every year and includes a Crisis Response Plan.
 Safety drills are conducted on a regular basis to prepare students and staff in the event of an emergency.
 The Roseville City School District has developed a Crisis Response Plan that outlines the procedures to be followed in the event of an emergency affecting a school site.
 The plan includes procedures for coordinating resources to respond to any emergency including natural disasters, environmental health issues, accidents, or intruders.
 Staff have been assigned roles and trained to work efficiently with each other and with other public service officers to ensure the safety of students and staff.